Academy of Live and Recorded Arts

 The Academy of Live and Recorded Arts (ALRA) was a British drama school.
 It had two sites: ALRA South on Wandsworth Common in south London and ALRA North in Wigan, Greater Manchester.
-It was founded in 1979 by director and actor Sorrel Carson who then directed the school as its principal until 2001.
-The last principal was Dr. Ellie Johnson Searle (interim).
+It was founded in 1979 by director and actors Sorrel Carson and Caryll Ziegler who then directed the school as its principal until 2001.

-ALRA was a member of Drama UK, formerly the Conference of Drama Schools, and National Council for Drama Training, both organizations since dissolved, and received funding from the Young People's Learning Agency.
-It was a member of the Federation of Drama Schools.
+ALRA was a member of Federation of Drama Schools an iteration of the formerly known as Drama UK, and before that the Conference of Drama Schools, and National Council for Drama Training, both organizations since dissolved, and received funding from the Young People's Learning Agency.

+The school closed in April 2022.

 Origins and locations

 ALRA South was in the Royal Victoria Patriotic Building, a Victorian Gothic Grade 2 listed building on the edge of Wandsworth Common.
 The first school was opened in a Church Hall in East Finchley in 1979.

 ALRA North opened in September 2010 at a former church in Wigan, Greater Manchester, moving in 2012 to Trencherfield Mill, a restored industrial building in the Wigan Pier development area, Greater Manchester.
 The curriculum and teaching methods were the same as at ALRA South.